Genital warts – Venereal warts

 Cryotherapy : This technique freezes the wart using liquid nitrogen or a “cryoprobe.”
 It is an excellent first-line treatment because response rates are high with few side effects.

-Laser treatment : This treatment is used for extensive or recurrent genital warts.
+Laser treatment : This treatment is used for extensive or recurrent genital warts by a Sexologist.
 It may require local, regional, or general anesthesia.
 Disadvantages include high cost, increased healing time, scarring.

 Electrodesiccation : This technique uses an electric current to destroy the warts.
 It can be done in the office with local anesthesia.
 Of note, the resulting smoke plume may be infectious.